Fine Art Print Collections in Back to Black

 Often, most of the photographed animals or fish are presented with a natural background.
 While these backgrounds can be interesting and beautiful, but also incredibly detailed and distracting.
 I really wanted something fresh and simple.
 In creating this style, I wanted to take a step beyond the traditional wildlife photo.

 I wanted to create art photographs that look unreal.
 I wanted to play the role of a captivating photographic magician.
 I imagined having a big black hat from which I could pull out subjects and present them to you.

 The black background of each photo is like a jewel box in the middle of which shines a wonder of nature.
 I wanted to create photos that would catch the eye by evoking great mysteries.

-These back to black art photos will have a real magnetic effect when hung in your home.
+These back to black art photos will have a magnetic effect when hung in your home.
 They will arouse interest and many questions.